crisislab-platform/ingest-deno/readme.md

 # Ingest Server

 This server handles all our data from sensors.
 It listens to udp packets from the sensor network.
 It also runs a web server that allows a web client (in `./live-data-graphs`) to connect via websocket to have all of the udp data from a sensor forwarded to it in a format that it can understand.
-It also saves all of the udp data to an sqlite database.
+It also saves all of the udp data to a PostgreSQL (+ TimeScale) database.
+It also hosts an API (/api/v2/\*) for managing sensor metadata, user accounts, etc.

 ## Usage